brunomoleta/animated-guide/README.md

+# Project Title

+A brief description of what this project does and who it's for:

 # Frontend Mentor - NFT preview card component solution

 This is a solution to the [NFT preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents